micmejia/bible-dump/NKJV/Romans/Rom 15.md

 But now no longer having a place in these parts, and having a great desire these many years to come to you,

 ###### 24
-whenever I journey to Spain, [^h]I shall come to you.
+whenever I journey to Spain, I shall come to you.
 For I hope to see you on my journey, and to be helped on my way there by you, if first I may enjoy your _company_ for a while.

 ###### 25
-But now I am going to Jerusalem to [^i]minister to the saints.
+But now I am going to Jerusalem to minister to the saints.

 ###### 26
 For it pleased those from Macedonia and Achaia to make a certain contribution for the poor among the saints who are in Jerusalem.